-Recruit a Fellow
+Host a Fellow

-The service projects Fellows complete during their service should include a combination of the following elements:
+The service projects Fellows complete during their term should include a combination of the following elements:

 - Solutions to a community’s unique environmental or public health vulnerabilities that help address disparities while promoting social and environmental justice.

 California Volunteers partners with a grantee organization to implement the California Climate Action Corps Fellowship.

 As implementing partner, the grantee manages the recruitment and placement process, supports Fellows and Host Partners throughout the term, and coordinates professional development activities for Fellows.

 California Volunteers is proud to partner with Bay Area Community Resources as implementing grantee, and their partners The Energy Coalition and Strategic Energy Innovations, for the Fellowship.

 I want my work to make a difference.
 Climate change is the biggest threat to my generation, and as a member of the California Climate Action Corps, I have a voice in the fight towards climate resiliency and justice.